wxkdesky/ContextWordVectors/README.md

 ##Usage
 You need install scikit-learn package.
 First of all,you need run LDA method to generate inference files.
 Put them together with training and testing data.
 There are 3 file .py files.
 You need to extract the .tar.gz file in the current "TextClassification/" folder.
-And then run ForLDAUse.py,Preprocess.py and finally the svm.py.
+And then run ForLDAUse.py->Preprocess.py->svm.py one after another.

-Good luck!
+If met with any problem, please contact me:`wxkdesky@hotmail.com` Good luck!